QuantumUtils/quantum-utils-mathematica/README.md

 Once this repository is cloned onto your computer, open the *Install.nb* notebook in Mathematica and follow instructions there (basically just *Evaluation -> Evaluate Notebook*).

 The installation places and/or symlinks files in your *`$UserBaseDirectory`/Applications* folder.

+## Using QuantumUtils Mathematica

 Packages from the QuantumUtils library can then be loaded by invoking the `Needs` function, for example:

     Needs["QSim`"];

+All packages provided by QuantumUtils can be loaded simultaneously by needsing QuantumUtils`:

+    Needs["QuantumUtils`"]

 ## Documentation